 Suddenly, our sleepy little town wasn’t so sleepy any more.
 We had awoken with vigor, drunk on the aroma of entrepreneurship and the promise of a better, more successful tomorrow.
 Austin was on the map not only as the Live Music Capital of the World but also as the best place to start and grow a business.

 When I travel the country, people always ask me about Austin.
-Whether it’s the iconic bang and bust of the first wave of Internet start-ups or the resounding resilience and outright refusal to stay down for the count, Austin has become synonymous with entrepreneurship.
+Whether it’s the iconic bang and bust of the first wave of Internet start-ups.
+Or the resounding resilience and outright refusal to stay down for the count.
+Austin has become synonymous with entrepreneurship.
 Who needs Silicon Valley when everything you could possibly want is right here surrounded by live music, great coffee and a mostly -free wifi.
-The “vibe” is electric and the people, many, if not at all aren’t even from here, come in wave-after-wave with ideas abuzz and dollar signs in their eyes.
+The “vibe” is electric and the people, many, if not at all aren’t even from here.
+They come from far in wave-after-wave with ideas abuzz and dollar signs in their eyes.

 Austin is one of the great places on the planet to live.
 I am proud to call it home, though honestly, I live in Round Rock, so don’t hold that against me.
 Austin pride flows through anyone who’s spent a single minute surrounded by entrepreneurs like Sam Decker, Brett Hurt, Michael Dell, Andrew Tull or Peter Strople.
 If Austin is the mecca for a musician, then surely it’s something similar for that 18-year-old college student with the next Facebook on the brain or that 60-year-old retired teacher who believes that there’s a better more efficient way to teach school.